Bill would allow adoptees with false birth certs to register legal status

 “It’s hurtful and insulting of the Minister to say that she will leave the legal issues and she will deal with them whenever she wishes or when she thinks it’s the right time.

-Joan Burton said last year’s revelations were “very distressing” for many of the 126 affected , she believes there may be many more , and that the Minister had remained silent on the issue.
+Ms Burton said last year’s revelations were “very distressing” for many of the 126 affected.
+She believes there may be many more and that the Minister had remained silent on the issue.